llama-risk/llamarisk-blog/content/posts/gho-users/index.md

 Pendle is one of the most commonly used protocols for both categories of GHO users.
 As we cannot track protocol usage before opening a GHO loan (all-cross protocol data was drawn from the state of the user's address as of September 10th via DeBank's API), it is difficult to establish directionality or causality:
 Do GHO users move to Pendle to stake?
-Or are Pendle users coming to AAVE?
+Or are Pendle users coming to Aave?

 An analysis of GHO users' assets on Pendle reveals that they do not primarily go there to earn yield on their GHO.
 Instead, the tokens they most frequently stake include USDC, USDe, ETH, and LRTs/LSTs.
 Similarly, only a small number of GHO borrowers use Curve to provide liquidity for GHO.
 Instead, they are more inclined to provide liquidity in the 3pool (USDC/USDT/DAI) or for ETH pairs.